jacklion710/Kronos/Kronos_Manual/Kronos Manual/Kronos Manual.md

 ### About Panel

 Located in the top right corner of the UI `...`, clicking shows a dropdown menu.
-Currently the only option is to select `About` which brings up a modal display including the current version as well as credits.
+Selecting `About` brings up a modal display including the current version as well as credits.

 <p align="center">
   <img src="./manual_screenshots/Kronos%20About.png" alt="About Button">
   <img src="./manual_screenshots/Kronos%20About%20Panel.png" alt="About Panel">
 </p>

+### Data Backup & Restoration

+Located in the top right corner of the UI `...`, clicking shows a dropdown menu.
+Selecting `Backup` brings up a modal display which allows users to save a backup of their time data in a `.kronos` log file.
+Selecting `Restore` allows users to select a log file to restore from.

 ## Tips & Tricks